snowfrogdev/flappy-bird-clone/README.md

 # Looney Bird

 This project is an implementation of the Flappy Bird game as part of the [20 Games Challenge](https://20_games_challenge.gitlab.io/games/flappy/).
+You can play this game on [itch.io](https://snowfrog.itch.io/looney-bird).

 ## Implementation Goals